MELDProject/meld_graph/docs/install_docker.md

       - "C:/Users/John/Desktop/meld-data:/data"
 ```
 :::
-4. In order to use docker as a non-root user, the compose.yml file pass the current user ID to the docker.
-For that we recommand to add a DOCKER_USER variable in your bashrc file by running:
+4. In order to use docker as a non-root user, the compose.yml file will pass the current user ID to the docker.
+To enable this, we recommend that you add a DOCKER_USER variable in your bashrc file by running:
 ```
 echo 'export DOCKER_USER="$(id -u):$(id -g)"' >> ~/.bashrc
 ```